-The Advanced Chemical Engineering Certificate Program offers professionals in chemical engineering, and related fields in biology and biomedical engineering, the opportunity to enroll in a sequence of existing graduate courses in the UC Davis Department of Chemical Engineering and Materials Science that focus on advanced chemical engineering.
+The Advanced Chemical Engineering Certificate Program offers professionals in chemical engineering, and related fields in biology and biomedical engineering, the opportunity to enroll in a sequence of existing graduate courses in the UC Davis Department of Chemical Engineering that focus on advanced chemical engineering.
 The program provides a competitive advantage in admission to Ph.D. and master’s degree programs in chemical engineering at UC Davis —ranked #28 among U.S. graduate school programs according to U.S. News and World Report 2015 rankings—and other leading U.S. universities.
 Other benefits include:

 - Interacting with University of California faculty in small personalized settings (typically 20 students or fewer in each class)